2008 United States Senate election in Minnesota: Appeal to Minnesota Supreme Court

 On April 20, Coleman filed a notice of appeal to the Minnesota Supreme Court.
 Franken's lawyers requested that the court follow an expedited schedule in hearing the case (with oral arguments scheduled for mid-May) to enable Minnesota to have two seated senators.
 In his reply, Coleman asked the Court to take its time, which would probably delay its decision until June.
 On April 24, the Court issued its order for briefs and oral arguments.
 Oral arguments took place on June 1.
 After the arguments the Minnesota Supreme Court did not indicate how soon it would render judgment.

 Some Democrats and political commentators asserted that Coleman no longer had a serious chance of prevailing in the election, and that he continued to file appeals for the sole purpose of delaying the seating of a 60th member of the Democratic caucus in the U.S. Senate (after Pennsylvania Senator Arlen Specter changed his party affiliation from Republican to Democratic on April 28).
-(Sixty Senators would bring the Democrats to a level where they would not need any Republican votes to overcome a Republican filibuster in the Senate for the balance of the Senate term).
+Sixty Democratic senators would not need any Republican votes to overcome a filibuster.
 Coleman disputed that allegation.
-About 60% of Minnesotans (64–28, 59–34, 63–37 in three polls) said they wanted Coleman to withdraw.
+About 60% of Minnesotans (64–28, 59–34, 63–37 in three polls) said they wanted Coleman to concede.

-On June 30, the Minnesota Supreme Court unanimously rejected Coleman's challenge and stated that Franken was entitled to be certified as the winner.
-Coleman announced he would not appeal the result further, and congratulated Franken by phone, telling him that being senator was "the best job he would ever have."
-Pawlenty and Ritchie signed the election certificate the same evening.
+On June 30, the Minnesota Supreme Court unanimously rejected Coleman's challenge and ruled that Franken was entitled to be certified as the winner.
+Coleman announced he would not appeal the result further, and congratulated Franken by phone, telling him that being senator was "the best job he would ever have".
+Pawlenty and Ritchie signed the election certificate that evening.